Requiem for a Lost Girl: A Chamber Musical about Homelessness

 Libretto/Lyrics by Onalea Gilbertson with additional writing by special chorus.
 Composed by Marcel Bergmann

-Featuring 7- piece chamber ensemble, 3 soloists, chorus of people experiencing homelessness, and choir.
+Featuring 7- piece chamber ensemble, 3 soloists, chorus of people with lived experience of homelessness, and choir.

 Exploring themes of homelessness, poverty, mental illness, addiction and the plight of missing and murdered women - this strikingly original chamber musical unfolds as a memorial service for a young woman lost to the street.
-Requiem was created and is performed in partnership with a chorus of people who know the experience of homelessness – a raw, gorgeous and heart-altering blend of true stories and the theatrical that gives voice to the streets of North America.
+Requiem was created and is performed in partnership with a chorus of people who know the experience of homelessness – a raw, gorgeous and heart-altering blend of true stories and the theatrical that amplifies voices and shines light on the streets of North America.

 Originally commissioned by the Land's End Chamber Ensemble.